pmeredit/mongo/src/mongo/db/modules/enterprise/src/sasl/README.OIDC.md

             clientId:
                 description: "Unique client ID for this OIDC client"
                 type: string
-            clientSecret:
-                description: "Secret used when communicating with IDP"
-                type: string
-                optional: true
             requestScopes:
                 description: "Additional scopes to request from IDP"
                 type: array<string>